-With the exception of eight states and the District of Columbia, where recreational marijuana usage is legal, party drugs are not legal under any circumstances.
-But in 2016, nearly 43% of college students admitted to using illegal drugs, and nearly 20% admitted to using illegal drugs aside from marijuana.
+With the exception of 10 states and the District of Columbia, where recreational marijuana usage is legal, party drugs are not legal under any circumstances.
+But in 2017, 43% of college students admitted to using illegal drugs, and 18% admitted to using illegal drugs aside from marijuana.
 In addition to the legal repercussions for possessing, distributing, or using illegal drugs, your school may also take action against you.
 At the least, it will confiscate any illicit materials that you have in your possession.
 Beyond that, drug policies vary by college.
 Make yourself familiar with the rules and regulations on your campus.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.